SQL Server Index Design Guide

 Index Design Basics

-An index is an on-disk structure associated with a table or view that speeds retrieval of rows from the table or view.
+An index is an on-disk or in-memory structure associated with a table or view that speeds retrieval of rows from the table or view.
 An index contains keys built from one or more columns in the table or view.
-These keys are stored in a structure (B-tree) that enables SQL Server to find the row or rows associated with the key values quickly and efficiently.
+For on-disk indexes, these keys are stored in a structure (B-tree) that enables SQL Server to find the row or rows associated with the key values quickly and efficiently.

 The selection of the right indexes for a database and its workload is a complex balancing act between query speed and update cost.
 Narrow indexes, or indexes with few columns in the index key, require less disk space and maintenance overhead.
 Wide indexes, on the other hand, cover more queries.
 You may have to experiment with several different designs before finding the most efficient index.
 Indexes can be added, modified, and dropped without affecting the database schema or application design.
 Therefore, you should not hesitate to experiment with different indexes.